JoGorska/hotel-booking/README.md

 ![partial screenshot showing error message in a terminal](assets/images/error-message.png)

 4. Terminal of 80 characters wide and 24 rows high

 ## Styling

 Styling in the terminal is very limited.
 The interaction with the user is by Validation errors or messages informing that input has passed validation.
 To make the terminal messages more intuitive colorama colors were introduced.
 The error messages are in red and positive validation messages are in green.
 Also some images was added as welcome and goodbye screen.

+If user wishes to see their booking, it is displayed one line under another so it is clear to see the pairs key - value (date - booking)

 ## Bugs
 1. Issue with accessing data needed to update both worksheets.